Gopala05/VanishifyX/README.md

 ## Technologies Used

 - **Frontend**:
-  - HTML5, CSS3, JavaScript
+  - NextJS (for building the user interface)
-  - React (for building the user interface)
+  - TailwindCSS (for styling)
   - Redux (for state management)
 - **Backend**:
   - Node.js (for server-side logic)